Intelligent Agents with Emotional Intelligence: Current Trends, Challenges, and Future Prospects: Introduction

 \section{Introduction}

-Developing intelligent agents that possess human-level intelligence is a key goal in the field of human-computer interaction (HCI) and general artificial intelligence\cite{Jeon2017}.
+Developing intelligent agents that possess human-level intelligence is a key goal in the field of Human-Computer Interaction (HCI) and general artificial intelligence \cite{Jeon2017}.
 A crucial aspect of achieving this goal is the incorporation of emotional intelligence, which is essential for human cognition and social interaction, into these intelligent agents.
-Emotional intelligence encompasses three interrelated capabilities: 1) emotion understanding, which involves accurately detecting and understanding affective signals, such as recognizing individuals’ emotional states during interactions; 2) emotion elicitation and experiences, which refers to interpreting the causes, context, and implications of emotions for both the individual and the interaction; and 3) emotion expression, which encompasses the capacity to generate, modulate, and convey appropriate emotional responses in a socially meaningful manner.\\ Affective Computing, coined by Rosalind Picard \cite{Picard2000}, emerged as a discipline dedicated to equipping machines with emotional intelligence, enabling them to recognize, interpret, and respond to human emotions.
-By embedding emotional intelligence into intelligent agents, affective computing facilitates more naturalistic, adaptive, and socially competent interactions, which in turn enhances user trust, engagement, and satisfaction \cite{zall2024towards}.
-Such emotionally intelligent systems not only improve usability but also enable advanced functionalities, including personalized assistance, empathetic dialogue, and context-aware decision-making.\\ In Figure \ref{fig:overview}, an overview of the emotional intelligence capabilities in intelligent agents is presented.
-The process of emotional intelligence begins with analyzing the emotional aspects of the user input, enabling the agent to identify the user’s affective state during interactions \cite{afzal2024comprehensive}\cite{zhao2025leveraging}.
-The next step is affective cognition, where the agent evaluates the observed emotional events using cognitive mental states to ensure accurate interpretation.
-Subsequently, the agent undergoes emotional elicitation modeling to determine its own internal affective state.
-This internal state influences cognitive processes such as learning, inference, and decision-making, ultimately shaping the agent's adaptive behavior \cite{liu2024emotion, Raggioli2025}.
-Finally, the agent conveys emotions through various multimodal channels, including text, speech, and visual cues.
-Synchronizing these modalities is essential for achieving authentic and coherent emotional responses\cite{chen2023, abilbekov2024kazemotts21}.\\ Emotion understanding in intelligent agents faces significant challenges in accurately detecting subtle or ambiguous affective signals, particularly in diverse cultural contexts or noisy environments \cite{rahmani2023transfer} \cite{kamran2023emodnn}.
-These difficulties stem from practical limitations, such as datasets constrained by limited size, noise, imbalance, and poor quality \cite{ye2024semi, oh2024noise}, as well as learning model shortcomings, including low accuracy, lack of interpretability, limited generalizability, and the absence of standardized evaluation metrics \cite{umair2024emotion} \cite{cambria2024senticnet}.
-Multimodal integration poses further hurdles, particularly in combining diverse data types and addressing missing modalities \cite{kumar2024multimodal, geetha2024multimodal, alsaadawi2024tac, khan2024exploring}.
-The intrinsic complexity of emotions, characterized by their variety, overlap, and challenges in experimental design, adds to the difficulty \cite{ye2024semi, sharma2024emotion}.
-Additionally, modern large-scale models face issues like hallucinations, high annotation costs, and limited contextual understanding \cite{farquhar2024detecting, schuller2024affective}.
-Recent strategies, including data augmentation, synthetic data generation, transfer, and semi-supervised learning, model interpretability techniques, improved evaluation standards, and multimodal fusion, offer promising solutions.
-However, achieving robust, generalizable, and trustworthy emotion recognition remains an open challenge, underscoring the need for continued innovation to address the complexities of real-world emotion perception.\\
+Emotional intelligence encompasses three interrelated capabilities.
+First, emotion understanding involves accurately detecting and interpreting affective signals; for example, recognizing when a user is feeling frustrated during an interaction by analyzing their tone of voice or facial expressions.
+Second, emotion elicitation and experiences refer to interpreting the causes, context, and implications of emotions for both the individual and the interaction.
+For instance, an agent can perform a cognitive appraisal of the surrounding environment and contextual factors to infer its internal emotional state, which subsequently guides appropriate decision-making in the given situation.
+Third, emotion expression encompasses the capacity to generate, modulate, and convey appropriate emotional responses in a socially meaningful way, such as responding with a reassuring message or a sympathetic tone when the user is upset.\\ Affective Computing, coined by Rosalind Picard \cite{Picard2000}, emerged as a discipline dedicated to equipping machines with emotional intelligence, enabling them to recognize, interpret, and respond to human emotions.
+By embedding emotional intelligence into intelligent agents, affective computing facilitates more naturalistic, adaptive, and socially competent interactions, which in turn enhance user trust, engagement, and satisfaction \cite{zall2024towards}.
+Such emotionally intelligent systems not only improve usability but also enable advanced functionalities, including personalized assistance, empathetic dialogue, and context-aware decision-making.\\ Figure~\ref{fig:overview} presents the conceptual framework for intelligent agents with emotional intelligence.
+Building upon prior research, three fundamental components are identified as the core elements underpinning the development of emotional intelligence, described as follows: